theuusc/RockPaperScissorsGame/README.md

 ## License

 This project is open-source and available under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code with appropriate attribution.

----

-Replace `#` in the "Access Google Drive" section with the actual link to your Google Drive containing the project files.
-Adjust any other details to accurately reflect your project.